teberhardt/cards-over-lan/README.md

 ### How can I contribute?

-The game isn't done and nothing is set in stone, so I'm reluctant to invite code contributions until the project is more mature.
+Regarding code contributions, I will have guidelines for this up soon.

-However, if you speak a language that isn't English and want to help me translate the cards, feel free to submit a pull request with your translations!
+If you speak a language that isn't English and want to help me translate the cards, feel free to submit a pull request with your translations!

 ## Legal